- Date : 02/06/2020

 After a car accident, it can be extremely frustrating to realise that your insurance covers only part of the expenses incurred to replace expensive damaged parts because the rest is eaten up by depreciation.
 To avoid such a situation, a zero depreciation car insurance cover can be a worthy addition to the available add-ons in a standard car insurance policy.

 Zero depreciation car insurance is a type of car insurance that provides complete coverage for your car if it meets with an accident or if there is any damage.
-It does not factor in depreciation when reimbursing for the repairs.
+Zero depreciation car insurance does not factor in depreciation when reimbursing for the repairs.
 This means the insurer pays for the entire expenditure.
 So be sure to look out for the zero depreciation benefit when reading the car insurance terms and conditions.